Andrepuel/PageDumper/README.md

 PostgreSQL version supported
 ----------------------------
 The project was coded and tested using PostgreSQL version 8.4.
 Supporting others versions is a future work.

+PostGIS support was done using the 1.3.6 version.